Eczema is a common skin condition that causes redness, inflammation, dryness and itching of your skin.

 - wool fat with mineral oil (Alpha-Keri, Hydroderm BK and DP lotions)

 - urea cream (Nutraplus).

-Make sure you know what one to use where and how often to apply as this varies from cream to cream.
+Make sure you know which one to use where and how often to apply, as this varies from cream to cream.
 Ointments are more greasy than creams and often better for eczema.